 Summary of Thee, Thee, Only Thee

 The poem begins with the speaker stating that whenever he wakes up, no matter how beautiful the day, or promising the engagements, he is unhappy.
 There is a “dark spot” inside his soul which cannot be filled by anyone— other than the woman he loves.
 She is transforming his life bit by bit.

 By this point, he has become overwhelmed by his love.
 It is bordering on obsession.
 He speaks on how he used to care about his own “fame.”
 This used to be the goal of the path he was walking on.
 That has completely changed at this point though.
 She has taken him over.

 In the final stanza, he speaks on how his life is passing him by and that the woman he loves is the only one who can break the spell he is under.
 Until they come together he will live with the “dark spot” inside his heart and soul.

 The night’s long hours still find me thinking

 My soul, like some dark spot, is haunted

 In the first stanza of this piece the speaker begins by describing the first moments of his morning on a new day and how they are unable to touch the “dark spot” in which he longs for “thee.”

-In the second half of the first stanza the speaker describes how the rest of his day might go.
+In the second half of the first stanza, the speaker describes how the rest of his day might go.
 He knows it is likely, due to his past experiences, that the day will not be a happy and fulfilling one.
 The speaker describes moments in his life when “friends are met.”
-These should be happy, “enchanted” occasions but instead the “sunshine” they create is unable to reach “some dark spot” within him.
-This is the place which is haunted by “thee, thee, only thee.”
+These should be happy, “enchanted” occasions but instead, the “sunshine” they create is unable to reach “some dark spot” within him.
+This is the place that is haunted by “thee, thee, only thee.”

 The woman who the speaker loves is described as “haunt[ing]” him.
 Her presence is not wholly wanted.
 To some extent, he would like to rid himself of her.
 The “dark spot” within the speaker’s heart represents the longing he feels for this person who, for some unknown reason, he unable to see.